R1DDL30510/ShS/README.md

 2. Adhere to .NET coding conventions and ensure new services include Docker labels for detection.
 3. Provide documentation updates (runbook or configuration reference) alongside feature changes.
 4. Open a pull request with context, testing evidence, and rollback considerations.

+## Revision Flags
+- ⚠️ **Worker health endpoint** – The worker currently has no HTTP health probe; update documentation once an endpoint is implemented.
+- ⚠️ **Automated testing** – No unit or integration tests exist.
+Add coverage or revise the workflow guidance when tests are available.
+- ⚠️ **GPU policy automation** – Resource limits are advisory only.
+Refresh the GPU policy docs after enforcement logic ships.